darktasevski/CompSci/Math/algebra.md

 A **dependent** variable represents a quantity whose value depends on how the independent variable is manipulated. $y$ is often the variable used to represent the dependent variable in an equation.

 The dependent variable in above example is the amount of money you earn because the amount of money you earn depends on how many chores you do.

+### How to Tell the Variables Apart

+The independent and dependent variables may be viewed in terms of cause and effect. **If the independent variable is changed, then an effect is seen in the dependent variable.** Remember, the values of both variables may change in an experiment and are recorded.
+The difference is that the value of the independent variable is controlled by the experimenter, while the value of the dependent variable only changes in response to the independent variable.